thuijskens/thuijskens.github.io/_posts/2018-11-11-useful-code-is-production-code.md

 These are challenges the software engineering world has already encountered, and it helps to look at how this field tackles them.
 I'll discuss some tools that can give you an immediate positive impact on the quality of your work (if you are data scientist) or the quality of your team (if you are a data science manager).

 Some of these may seem daunting to learn initially, but for a lot of these tools you can copy templates from your first projects to your other projects.
-All it takes therefore is a one-time investment to learn some useful tools and paradigms, that will pay dividends throughout your career as a DS.
+All it takes therefore is a one-time investment to learn some useful tools and paradigms, that will pay dividends throughout your career as a data scientist.

 To help you get started with these tools, I have set up a [bare-bones repository](https://github.com/thuijskens/production-tools) that contains basic template files for some of the tools that I will discuss.

 ## Reproducible code

-When you setup the codebase for your new shiny data science project, you should immediately set up the following tools:
+When you setup the codebase for your shiny new data science project, you should immediately set up the following tools:

 - **Version control** your codebase using `git` or a similar tool.
   - The first thing you should do is to set up a version controlled repository on a remote server, so that each team member can pull an up-to-date version of the code.
 A great, 5 minute introduction to git can be found [here](http://rogerdudler.github.io/git-guide/).